zekzekus/dotfiles/README.md

 My first and most useful suggestion is this: BUILD YOUR OWN SET OF VIM CONFIGURATION!!
 I strongly recommend [this](http://mislav.uniqpath.com/2011/12/vim-revisited/) article to start with a minimum set of configuration options.
-Than build your editing environment inrementally due to your very personal taste of preferences.
+Than build your editing environment incrementally due to your very personal taste of preferences.

 Installation steps for who loves risky stuff.